Server data from the Official MCP Registry

 Discover and query 15,500+ classified subgraphs on The Graph Network

-A well-structured MCP server for subgraph discovery with clean separation of concerns, proper read-only database access, and safe tool implementations.
-The codebase demonstrates good security practices including no hardcoded credentials, safe SQL parameterization, and appropriate input validation.
-Minor code quality observations around error handling and logging do not materially impact security.
+A well-structured MCP server for subgraph discovery on The Graph Network with appropriate authentication, safe code patterns, and permissions matching its purpose.
+The server provides read-only access to a pre-built SQLite registry and makes authenticated HTTP requests to The Graph's public APIs.
+Minor code quality observations around input validation and error handling do not materially impact security.
 Supply chain analysis found 5 known vulnerabilities in dependencies (0 critical, 3 high severity).
 Package verification found 1 issue.

 5 files analyzed · 11 issues found